geraldhinson/geraldhinson.github.io/_posts/2025-05-27-HouseSellProvisionOfGod.md

 I honestly don’t remember if I prayed at that point.
 But I had known from the start that we were in over our head.
 Words like “I am trying to be faithful with all of this work, God, but you know this isn’t my wheelhouse” had been voiced well before this last-minute crisis.
 This wasn’t a case of procrastination.

 Given the deadline now faced, those earlier conversational prayers were feeling pretty hollow.
-Despite them, and working out butts off, the cold hard fact was that <b>We were 24 hours out from the big showing with far too much work left to do.</b>
+Despite them, and working our butts off, the cold hard fact was that <b>we were 24 hours out from the big showing with far too much work left to do.</b>

 A few minutes later, someone knocked on my door.
 I opened the door to find Steve, the youth pastor at our church, and the entire youth group standing there.
 I looked at him with confusion, having no idea why they were visiting me.